 - Cool Shades: Jack's wayfarer-like shades.

-- Death Glare: Sal gives Louis a very effective one after the latter says something stupid.
+- Death Glare: Sal gives Louis a very effective one after the latter says anything questioning him.

 - Disney Death: Kangaroo Jack.
 This proves unfortunate when he runs away after Louis gives him his lucky jacket.